diablokitty/gallery-of-horns/README.md

+#Lab #3

+## Thank you to Sheyna, Shane, Jordan, Alfredo, and Jeffrey, Rhea and Jackson for their help and collaboration in getting this assignment done.
+A community is a powerful gift.

+## Feature #1: Display a Modal

+### Why are we implementing this feature?

+As a user, I want the image to be displayed in a larger size and with the description shown so that I can view the details of a single image.

+### What are we going to implement?

+Given that a user wants to view the details of the image When the user clicks on an individual image
+Then the image should render larger on the screen with the description displayed

+### How are we implementing it?

+Import the data.json file into your App component and send that data into the Main component Map over the JSON data in your Main component to render each beast Send a function into your Main component that allows the user to update state in the App Create a SelectedBeast component and include it in your App Use the state in the App to render an individual beast in a Modal in the SelectedBeast component using React Bootstrap

+Number and name of feature: #1 Display a Model

+Estimate of time needed to complete: 2 hours

+Start time: I don't know

+Finish time: I don't know

+Actual time needed to complete: I feel terrible so I'm counting just finishing as a win.

+## Stretch Goal: Fuzzy search - TODO
+Why are we implementing this feature?
+As a user, I want the ability to search my images so that I can view only the images containing specific titles or keywords.
+What are we going to implement?
+Given that a user wants to view specific images
+When the user enters a character into the search field Then only the images matching the current set of characters should be displayed on the screen How are we implementing it?
+Create an input element to allow users to search for an image.
+It is up to you to decide if the user should be able to search by title, keyword, or both.
+Write a regular expression pattern to create a fuzzy search so that the results are narrowed down and displayed every time the user enters or removes a character from the input.
 # Lab 2

 ## Thank you to Sheyna, Shane, Jordan, Alfredo, and Jeffrey for their help and collaboration in getting this assignment done.
 Without them, I might still be working on it.